-Thapar, Romila Somanath: The Many Voices of History, Penguin, 2004.
+Thapar, RomilaSomanath: The Many Voices of History, Penguin, 2004.

-Hist 513 - Gandhian Era of Indian National Movement (1920-47)
+Semester IX Hist 513 - Gandhian Era of Indian National Movement (1920-1947) (Hard Core-4 Credits)

-The Gandhian Era of Indian National Movement was characterized with the prolonged struggle on moral, political and ideological levels.
+The Gandhian Era of Indian National Movement was characterised with the prolonged struggle on moral, political and ideological levels.
 There were active movements launched during this phase of struggle but at the same time they were strategically followed by passive movements.
-The period also witnessed constitutional developments which wereutilized effectively to overthrow the existed political structure.
+The period also witnessed constitutional developments which was utilised effectively to overthrow the existed political structure.
 The National Movement was also an example of creating diverse political and ideological currents like revolutionary and left movements that co-existed and worked for the common cause.
-The students will be benefitted from the deeper understanding of this phase of National Movement as it provide clues for the questions of how the diversity and tensions did not actually weaken the movement, instead became the major source of strength
+The students will be benefitted from the deeper understanding of this phase of National Movement as it provide clues for the questions of how the diversity and tensions did not actually weaken the movement, instead became the major source of strength.